-Like the messages I missed in Dahl’s work growing up, the little prince also has an implied tragic end much like Bourdain.
+Like the messages I missed in Dahl’s work growing up, the Little Prince also has an implied tragic end much like Bourdain.
 Although slightly concerning for the wanderlust and possibly stricken soul, these restless and intuitive minds possess timeless messages of how to live and love in the world.

 I will always love the witches in Macbeth and the spritely humor of A Midsummer Night’s Dream.
 King Lear and his greed will never cease to amaze me, and I probably will forgo reading Romeo and Juliet for the 50th time since college and high school.

 Yet, Shakespeare is a writer who captures the essence of the human soul.
-While writers like Bourdain and Bryson chose an entertainingly sardonic tone, this infamous writer adds an element of poetry and beauty in equally biting observations.
+While writers like Bourdain and Bryson chose an entertainingly sardonic tone, this infamous writer adds an element of poetry and beauty with equally biting observations.

 Ready for TUL to unleash a wild secret in the midst of this bookish inspiration?
 When I first picked up the Harry Potter series way back when, I couldn’t get past the third title.
 Yup.
 I stopped reading Harry Potter.
 GASP.

-Years later, after all of the insane hype, I started over during the snowy winter.
+Years later, after all of the insane hype, I started over during a snowy winter.
 I read all of the books and admittedly loved the story.
 Would I say that I am obsessed, though?
 No. But, I appreciate each novel, the world-building, and what J.K.
 Rowling has given the world.
 If there has ever been a reading Renaissance, J.K Rowling caused it.

-6. Rainbow Rowell Themed Gifts
+6. Rainbow Rowell-Themed Gifts For Readers

 Rowell writes with a slower pace that encapsulates the morals of Bourdain, Dahl, and even Shakespeare into realistic fiction novels.
 Fangirl will always be one of my Rowell favorites, and I still need to read Carry On.
 Rowell also introduced me to the awesomely geeky world of fandoms.

-7. A Discovery of Witches Themed Gifts
+7. A Discovery of Witches Book Gift Ideas

 Deborah Harkness is indeed my grownup Harry Potter.
 I love the mix of history, Charlaine Harris supernatural inter-species romance, and bookish witches.
 P.S.
 You can read my most popular post EVER on TUL about wickedly witchy books here.
-The post includes a review of A Discovery of Witches.

 Am I a product of my time with a technology-induced, shorter attention span?
 Maybe?
 Or am I too tapped out?
 That too.
 Anyone else find themselves getting book anxiety over any title longer than 350 pages?

-8. The Handmaid’s Tale Themed Gifts
+8. The Handmaid’s Tale Book Related Gifts

 The world is a scary place right now, at least in America.
 Politics, prejudices, elections, leaders, and the treatment of all non-white males have heads reeling.
 I honestly think all of this heartbreak and fear is why Margaret Atwood’s The Handmaid’s Tale has become so popular, especially with the TV series.